Inside: If you’re struggling to let go of the past, here are some heartfelt tips that will help you move forward.

 3 Steps To Letting Go Of The Past

-Here are a few steps that have helped me move on and let go of the past in a way that still honours and respects my history.
+Here are three steps that have helped me move on and let go of the past in a way that honours and respects my history.

 Before we can move forward, we have to understand what holds us back.
 What thoughts, beliefs, and stories are we telling ourselves about past events?
 We need to create a safe space to figure this out first before we can even begin thinking about the future.

-I think the best way to do this is with a pen and paper.
+I think one of the best ways to do this is with a pen and paper.
 Open up your journal and write about your past hurts, your past relationships, your past mistakes—all of it.
 Pour everything out and don’t edit or judge yourself.

 You don’t have to fake positivity or try to put a positive spin on things if that’s not how you feel.
-Instead, give yourself permission to share negative thoughts or emotions that you may have been suppressing.
+Instead, the most important thing is that you give yourself permission to share any negative thoughts or emotions that you may have been suppressing.
 Just open up, release any feelings of guilt, and let it all out.

-When you’re done, take a little break.
-Get some fresh air or make a coffee; then once you’ve had some space, come back to your writing.
+When you’re done, I’ve found the best thing is to take a little break.
+Get some fresh air, make a coffee, or go for a walk.
+Sometimes putting some physical distance between yourself and your journal can help you gain much-needed perspective.
+Then, once you’ve had some space, come back to your writing.